rluu/iching/doc/README.txt

 iching
   |
-  |- conf: Holds the logging configuration and the NSIS installer
+  |- conf: Holds various configuration files such as the logging config.
-  |        generator source file.
   |
-  |- dist: Holds packaged distributable install files.
+  |- dist: Holds the generated distributable package install files.
   |
   |- doc:  Holds this documentation.
   |